manifoldxyz/reserved-ownership-accounts/README.md

 We are providing a reference Registry Factory which can deploy Account Registries for an external service, which comes with:
 - Immutable Account Instance implementation
-- Validation for the `assignAccount` method via ECDSA for EOA signers, or ERC-1271 validation for smart contract signers
+- Validation for the `claimAccount` method via ECDSA for EOA signers, or ERC-1271 validation for smart contract signers
-- Ability for the Account Registry deployer to change the signing addressed used for `assignAccount` validation
+- Ability for the Account Registry deployer to change the signing addressed used for `claimAccount` validation

 ### Account Registry and Account Implementation Coupling